lunapaint/vscode-luna-paint/README.extension.md

 ### Avoiding conflicts in keybindings

-To avoid conflicts between Luna Paint's keybindings and user defined keybindings, it's recommended to use the `when` clause `luna:focused && activeEditor == WebviewEditor` or the inverse.
+To avoid conflicts between Luna Paint's keybindings and user defined keybindings, it's recommended to use the `when` clause `luna:focused && activeCustomEditorId == 'luna.editor'` or the inverse.
 For example:

 ```jsonc
 // Only enable this keybinding when Luna Paint is not focused, such that it doesn't conflict with